frazenshtein/fastcd/README.md

 ### Example

-Type "j" and press Enter to launch fastcd
+Type "j" and press Enter in the terminal to launch fastcd

         /home/frazenshtein/Soft
         /home/frazenshtein/Soft/fastcd